NUS-CS2100DE/labs/docs/manuals/01/lab_01.md

 	This lab includes a graded lab assignment, worth **2 points**.
 Refer to [the page on grading](../../grading.md) for more information.

+	This assignment includes **4 questions**, clearly demarcated throughout the manual.

 ## Introduction

 In this lab, we will learn what an FPGA is, and use our FPGA board to learn how to design digital logic for, and program, an FPGA.
 We will use an FPGA for the final project for this course, where you will build a simple CPU, so it's important to be very comfortable using this powerful tool.